 - Directors’ & Officers’ Liability insurance

-Being a company director is a position that carries a great deal of responsibility, so it is of the utmost importance that the role is taken seriously, that all company-related decisions are given the careful consideration they require, and that adequate insurance policies are in place.
+Company directors have a great deal of responsibility.
+It is of the utmost importance that the role is taken seriously, that all company-related decisions are given the careful consideration they require, and that adequate insurance policies are in place.
 By doing so, company directors can protect the interests of the company and its members, whilst also minimising the risk of personal liability.

 Do sole traders have limited liability?